 The District administers and contributes to a single-employer defined benefit pension plan for eligible retirees upon retirement from the District and reaching the age of 65.
-An annual payment of \$1,440 is contributed by the District to eligible retirees.
+An annual payment of \$1,900 is contributed by the District to eligible retirees of CFT Local 6525.
+An annual payment of \$1,440 is contributed by the District to all other eligible retirees.
 This plan is subject to the reporting requirements under GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not Within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68.
-There are 852 active employees who may become eligible to retire and receive benefits in the future, 45 retirees with deferred benefits, and 454 retirees receiving District-paid benefits as of the June 30, 2021 valuation date.
-The measurement date for the total pension liability is June 30, 2022.
-As of June 30, 2022, there are no assets accumulated in a trust that meets the criteria in GASB Statement No. 73, paragraph 4.
+There are 906 active employees who may become eligible to retire and receive benefits in the future, 52 retirees with deferred benefits, and 465 retirees receiving District-paid benefits as of the June 30, 2023 valuation date.
+The measurement date for the total pension liability is June 30, 2023.

+As of June 30, 2023, there are no assets accumulated in a trust that meets the criteria in GASB Statement No. 73, paragraph 4.

-The District provides an annual payment of \$1,440 to eligible retirees to help offset the costs of healthcare coverage.
-To be eligible for the benefit, regular full-time employees of the District, excluding hourly and adjunct employees, must have completed at least 14 years of service to the District, with the exception that classified employees who are members of CFT Local 6525 hired on or after July 1, 2011, who must have at least 22 years of service to be eligible.
+The District provides an annual payment of \$1,440 or \$1,900 to eligible retirees to help offset the costs of healthcare coverage.
+To be eligible for the benefit, regular full-time employees of the District, excluding hourly and adjunct employees, must have completed at least 14 years of service to the District, with the exception that classified employees who are members of CFT Local 6525, who must have at least 20 years of service to be eligible.
 Benefits take effect upon the eligible retiree reaching the age of 65.
-There is no requirement for the \$1,440 to be spent on health insurance and is treated as taxable income to the retiree and is thus considered to be a pension plan rather than a retiree health benefit plan falling within the scope of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+There is no requirement for the contributions to be spent on health insurance and is treated as taxable income to the retiree and is thus considered to be a pension plan rather than a retiree health benefit plan falling within the scope of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 The benefit is paid in full during the first year of eligibility and there are no spousal or survivor benefits paid under this plan.